Controversies and criticisms of The Voice of the Philippines: Pilot week responses

 During the pilot episode, the show received fairly negative reviews from the viewers emphasizing the design of the infamous red chairs, and set.
 The show was also observed having longer commercial loads ending up to a huge gaps per show.
 The coaches' opening performance was also deemed unrehearsed.
 Pooled reviews from novices of the franchise stated that the coaches were found to be a bit exaggerated on television.
 Avid fanatics of the franchise however explained that certain aspects of the said coaches can also be seen across franchises.
 Ms. Lea Salonga together with her fellow coaches were even bashed on Twitter.
 On an article written by Joey Aquino of The People's Journal on June 21, 2013, Aquino commented that Salonga has already gave much prestige to the country and with the bashing that had happened on Twitter, Salonga deserves much respect that she is entitled.

-On an article written by Nickie Wang of the Manila Standard Today, Wang wrote, "the famous revolving chairs installed do not offer the same appeal as compared to its US or Netherland counterpart.
+On an article written by Nickie Wang of the Manila Standard Today, Wang wrote, "the famous revolving chairs installed do not offer the same appeal as compared to its American or Dutch counterpart.
 The studio looks cheap in other words.
 ABS-CBN can take inspiration from our neighbors in Thailand and Vietnam who were more detailed on their performance venue when they staged the same show.
 As far as the first episode is concerned, The Voice didn't seem to get the buy in of the viewers.
 Though they have the luxury to delegate which auditionees should appear on the first episodes, the program fell short in producing a grand debut, which more often than not would determine the route it’s going to take in its next episodes."
 However, he gave a positive review of the coaches and wrote, "The only consolation in this show is that the set of judges-cum-mentors is definitely an upgrade from the set of singers that served as the panel in X-Factor.
 Even the inclusion of the youngest mentor Sarah Geronimo was not a bad idea at all as the singer seems to know what she’s talking about.
 While Bamboo’s subtlety defines his character as a judge and musician, Lea Salonga and apl.de.ap can tone down a little as they often look off and distracting whenever they do their over-the-top gestures."